Steerable Principal Components for Space-Frequency Localized Images: Numerical experiments

 As anticipated, Algorithm~\ref{alg:PSWFs epansion coeff eval simple} runs faster than Algorithm~\ref{alg:PSWFs epansion coeff eval efficient} for small image sizes, but becomes significantly slower for larger values of $L$.
 As for the running time of our algorithm versus FFBsPCA~\cite{zhao2014fast}, we have mentioned in Section~\ref{section:algorithm summary and computational cost} that our algorithm is asymptotically two times faster, since the number of radial nodes in our quadrature scheme is asymptotically half that of FFBsPCA.
-In addition, the total number of quadrature nodes in our scheme is about four times less than that of FFBsPCA, and since the NFFT procedure for evaluating the Fourier transform of the sampled images on a polar grid (see~\eqref{eq:Phi def}) is major time consuming step of both algorithms, it is expected that our algorithm will be faster than FFBsPCA by a factor between $2$ and $4$, which indeed agrees with the results in Table~\ref{tbl:run time comparison}.
-In all scenarios tested, the vast majority of computation time was spent on obtaining the PSWFs expansion coefficients (Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}), and only a small fraction of the time on the eigen-decomposition of the rotationally-invariant covariance matrix, even though both parts of the algorithm have the same asymptotic computational complexity.
-Table~\ref{tbl:inner time comparison} summarizes the time spent on the evaluation of the PSWFs expansion coefficients (using Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}) versus time spent on the eigen-decomposition of the rotationally-invariant covariance matrix .
+In addition, the total number of quadrature nodes in our scheme is about a quarter of that of FFBsPCA, and since the NFFT procedure for evaluating the Fourier transform of the sampled images on a polar grid (see~\eqref{eq:Phi def}) is the most time consuming step of both algorithms, it is expected that our algorithm will be faster than FFBsPCA by a factor between $2$ and $4$, which indeed agrees with the results in Table~\ref{tbl:run time comparison}.
+In all scenarios tested, most of the computation time was spent on evaluating the PSWFs expansion coefficients (Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}), and only a small fraction of the time on the eigen-decomposition of the rotationally-invariant covariance matrix.
+Table~\ref{tbl:inner time comparison} summarizes the time spent on the evaluation of the PSWFs expansion coefficients (using Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}) versus time spent on the eigen-decomposition of the rotationally-invariant covariance matrix.